-SECTION 618.5 MAGAZINES
+SECTION 618.10.
+MAGAZINES.

-618.5 Magazines: Magazines for the storage of explosives, ammunition and blasting agents shall be constructed in accordance with the Statewide Fire Prevention Code as adopted by the Board of Housing and Community Development.
+- 618.10.
+Magazines: Magazines for the storage of explosives, ammunition and blasting agents shall be constructed in accordance with the Statewide Fire Prevention Code as adopted by the Board of Housing and Community Development. - (I) Change Section 619.1 to read as follows: - 619.1.
+Referenced codes: The storage systems for flammable and combustible liquids shall be in accordance with the mechanical code and the fire prevention code listed in Appendix A.